-Soon after, department stores began adopting the idea of fashion shows and Ehrich Brothers held the first US show in 1903.
+Soon after, department stores began adopting the idea of fashion shows, and the Ehrich Brothers held the first US show in 1903.
 Designers, stores, and brands continued to hold events independently, bringing the press into the mix, elevating the fashion shows even more.
-Most clients and journalists would travel to Paris in order to see their favorite designer’s collections for the next season, however, World War II made it incredibly difficult for this tradition to go on.
-In 1943 the regularly scheduled shows were canceled due to Nazi occupation.
+Most clients and journalists would travel to Paris to see their favorite designer’s collections for the next season; however, World War II made it incredibly difficult for this tradition to go on.
+In 1943, the regularly scheduled shows were canceled due to Nazi occupation.

 While the war waged on, fashion publicist Eleanor Lambert made fashion history by seizing this opportunity to promote American designers.
 In an effort to create buzz and stay efficient, she invited media to a “New York Press Week,” creating the Fashion Week we know today.
 Two years after this groundbreaking week, the Chambre Syndicale de la Haute Couture began requiring designers to create seasonal collections.

-In 1958, Milan (under the National Chamber of Italian Fashion) became the second city to establish a Fashion Week.
+In 1958, under the National Chamber of Italian Fashion, Milan became the second city to establish a Fashion Week.
 Paris Fashion Week was officially organized in 1973 by the French Fashion Federation, and in 1984 the British Fashion Council followed suit with the creation of London Fashion Week.
 From the early 1990s on, several different sponsored Fashion Weeks occurred, eventually leading to the Fashion Weeks in the “Big Four” cities (and beyond) we know today.